-Maxine Waters' Response To The Suspicious Packages Sent To Her Is So Bold
+Maxine Waters' Clapback At The Suspicious Package Mailed To Her Is Bold AF

 If there's one thing you should know, it's that when it comes to being threatened, Maxine Waters never backs down.
 So, it's probably not surprising that she's clapping back against suspicious packages that were mailed to her on Wednesday, Oct.
 24. But Maxine Waters' response to the suspicious packages mailed to her is a scorching message like you've never seen before.